Technology

 AMED uses Print Sharp 150, a cutting edge machine which allows the creation of complex geometries thanks to a precision of a single line width of 0.1mm and a minimum layer thickness of 0.02mm.

-2. Digital Light Processing (DLP), a 3D printing technology to produce photopolymer parts, by using a projected light source to cure the resin into a solid layer by layer, therefore creating a three-dimensional structure.
-AMED uses EnvisionTEC ONE 3D printer, which delivers production-quality design prototypes and end-use products with very smooth surfaces.
+2. Stereolithography (SLA), a 3D printing technology to produce photopolymer parts, by using a projected UV light source to cure the resin into a solid layer by layer, therefore creating a three-dimensional structure.
+AMED uses Form 4B printer, which delivers production-quality and biocompatible design prototypes and end-use products with very smooth surfaces.

 Design